 You don’t need to settle for just using a single VPN protocol.
-For instance, if you are only using a VPN to watch geo-blocked videos or access websites from another country, in this case PPTP can be really useful.
-And if your target is to keep yourself secure, go for OpenVPN.
+For instance, if you’re an online gamer or just watching favorite live sports then connection speed is more important for you now.
+IKEv2 will be really useful for this case.
+And if your target is to keep your sensitive personal data extremely secure, go for OpenVPN.

 According to Edward Snowden, “properly implemented strong crypto systems are one of the few things that you can rely on.”
 This means that the encryption does work.